Laci1953/RTM-Z80/DEMO/readme.txt

 getxfile.com & putxfile.com can be executed in CP/M; when started, RTM/Z80 is booted and a multitasking application is launched.

+Of course, you must use in TeraTerm the command : File > Transfer > XMODEM > Send or Receive, after being notified ( you receive a message like: "...you have 30 secs to initiate sending the file via XMODEM..." )

 They perform all the serial communication I/O, at 115200 bauds, on interrupts.

 They are configured to be used on RC2014's provided with SC108 + SC110.